-JBL shows off head-tracking gaming headsets
+JBL shows off head-tracking gaming headsets and new gaming earbuds

-(Pocket-lint) - The market for gaming headsets and earbuds is as competitive as it's ever been, with countless brands trying to win the battle for your ears while you play.
+The market for gaming headsets and earbuds is as competitive as it's ever been, with countless brands trying to win the battle for your ears while you play.

 One way to go about this is to aim for a USP that other headsets can't or don't offer, and that seems to be JBL's approach this year for its Quantum lineup.